Shivanikanodia/AI-Powered-Talent-Intelligence-System/README.md

 - Education alignment
 - Location match

 Weights are assigned based on hiring criteria for different requirements, and the system returns a final structured feature score.

-Example scoring components:

-- `must_have_skill_coverage`
-- `experience_fitment`
-- `domain_fit`
-- `location_match`
-- `education_relevance`

 This provides interpretable signals before applying semantic ranking or LLM summarization.

 ---